pjanul/pymgal/README.md

 ## What is this repository for?

-* PyMGal (pronounced py-em-gal) is a package that uses simple stellar synthesis models to generate observed galaxies from hydro-dynamical simulations.
+* PyMGal (pronounced py-em-gal) is a package that uses simple stellar synthesis models to generate observed galaxies from hydrodynamical simulations.

 ## How do I get set up?